AndrDm/blog/content/kb/PowerToys_in_trouble.md

 ---
 Today I noticed that my computer was slower than usual.
 A brief investigation revealed that PowerLauncher.exe was causing other running MSI installers to fail when setting up shortcuts.<!--more-->

+The reason was [Power Toys](https://learn.microsoft.com/en-us/windows/powertoys/).
 I observed unusually high SSD activity.
 The tool I typically use in such cases is Process Monitor from Sysinternals, and here's what I observed:

 ![image-20241207061240640](assets/image-20241207061240640.png)